 From 1984, the focus of investigations shifted to healthy aging

-With ageing of the research cohorts, the attention shifted to the determinants of aging.
+With aging of the research cohorts, the attention shifted to the determinants of aging.
 Besides cardiovascular disease, information also was collected on aspects of health and on an extended set of lifestyle factors.

 The three studies in the elderly

 The HALE (Healthy aging: a Longitudinal study in Europe) project started in 2001 as an extension of three longitudinal studies: the 35-year follow-up data of the Seven Countries Study, the Finland, Italy, Netherlands Elderly (FINE) study and the Survey in Europe on Nutrition in the Elderly: a Concerted Action (SENECA) project.